gchq/stroom-docs/content/en/releases/v07.10/new-features.md

 parse-dateTime(string, pattern, timezone)
 ```

-This function will either parse a date/time string in {{< glossary "ISO8601" >}} standard date/time format or in a custom date/time format using the supplied pattern and optional time zone.
+This function will either parse a date/time string in {{< glossary "ISO 8601" >}} standard date/time format or in a custom date/time format using the supplied pattern and optional time zone.

 For details of the pattern syntax see [Custom Date Formats]({{< relref "docs/reference-section/dates#custom-date-formats" >}}).